 8. Richmond

 The Richmond/Senator Milton Marks branch library is a spacious open renovated space with a good amount of foreign language materials including Chinese, Spanish, Russian, Korean, Japanese, Italian, Vietnamese, and more.
-There’s a spacious grassy area and playground out front, making it a good spot to visit with children.
+There’s a charming grassy area and playground out front, making it a good spot to visit with children.

 9. Sunset

 This smaller library branch is one of the most highly-rated SFPL branches on Yelp.
 It’s located in a beautiful historic building, and is home to a large collection of Chinese-language materials.
+Look into the photographic history archive, which is maintained by local neighborhood residents to document the area.

 10. Bayview